GSBS News and Updates:

 - All advising meetings with GSBS staffers will be held via phone or Webex.
 Contact the appropriate staff member to coordinate meeting arrangements.

-- The Graduate School will be extending deadlines for academic milestones, including advisory meetings, for students in all degree programs.
-The length of the extensions is unknown at this time but will be based on the period of disruption due to COVID-19 pandemic.
+- The Graduate School will be extending deadlines for all academic milestones for current students in all degree programs for a period of one semester due to the COVID-19 pandemic.
 If you have questions, please contact Bill Mattox, PhD, or Brenda Gaughan (PhD students) / Eric Swindell, PhD, or Kelly Moore, PhD (MS students).